alimir1/FajrWake/README.md

 There are many great Islamic prayer time alarm clock apps out there.
 This app is different in that:

 1. It not only can alarm at Fajr time but also any time between Fajr and sunrise (which is important since many Muslims perfer to pray Fajr for example 20 mins before sunrise).
 2. You can have multiple alarms around the Fajr and sunrise timing.
-Some Muslims wake up to pray [night prayers](https://www.al-islam.org/salatul-layl-h-t-kassamali/salatul-layl) some time before Fajr and then pray on Fajr on time.
+Some Muslims wake up to pray [night prayers](https://www.al-islam.org/salatul-layl-h-t-kassamali/salatul-layl) some time before Fajr and then pray Fajr on time.
 3. Alarm sounds have more variety.
 4. Alarm times are autmocally updated daily.
 ... and more